 The school’s faculty members are involved in several linkages with external communities, and each of these linkages see as its direct result of a strong working relationship with peoples and organizations beyond the borders of SDSU.
 Some of these linkages include:

 - Harding Distinguished Lecture Series

 - Consider the Century Conference

 - Literature and Medicine Series

 - Jerome Norgren and Paul Witherington writing contests

 Are these linkages worth continuing?

-The department considers all the relationships and linkages mentioned above beneficial to the community, the state and SDSU.
-The Department of English and Interdisciplinary Studies has an important presence in the community and in the state of South Dakota.
-Because of its involvement, the department has an excellent reputation among the state’s teachers, which in turn aids in recruiting.
-Though English is taught at other Regental South Dakota institutions, the Department of English and Interdisciplinary Studies at SDSU is a leader in offering continuing education for teachers, cooperating with teachers and other organizations and leading the way in delivering current and often innovative lessons, in raising student performance and in preparing graduates for life after college.
+The school considers all the relationships and linkages mentioned above beneficial to the community, the state and SDSU.
+The School of English and Interdisciplinary Studies has an important presence in the community and in the state of South Dakota.
+Because of its involvement, the school has an excellent reputation among the state’s teachers, which in turn aids in recruiting.
+Though English is taught at other Regental South Dakota institutions, the School of English and Interdisciplinary Studies at SDSU is a leader in offering continuing education for teachers, cooperating with teachers and other organizations and leading the way in delivering current and often innovative lessons, in raising student performance and in preparing graduates for life after college.
 However, one drawback to our increased demand for research is that it may become necessary to scale back the number of activities for the community and create and prioritize a more research-oriented agenda.